Discrete field theory: symmetries and conservation laws: Introduction

 The paper is written in a mathematical level of rigor, i.e., all the definitions, conventions, and theorems (including corollaries, propositions, lemmas) should be understood literally.
 Theorems remain true, even if cut out from the text.
 The proofs of theorems use the statements but not the proofs of the other ones.
-Most statements are much less technical than the proofs; that is why the proofs are kept in a separate section.
+Most statements are much less technical than the proofs R12P3{and the order of statements is different from the logical order of proofs; thus} the proofs are kept in a separate section.
 Remarks are informal and are not used elsewhere (hence skippable) unless the opposite is explicitly indicated.

-We tried our best to make the results accessible to nonspecialists and to minimize the background assumed from the reader.
-The required notions are introduced little by little in examples in \S\ref{sec-examples}.
-Anyway, a general theory is interesting only because of particular examples where it applies.